mikeleo03/SpringBoot-Angular-Software-Documentation/Week 03/Lecture 06/Assignment 01/README.md

 3. **Each column must have a unique name.**
 4. **The order in which data is stored does not matter.**

+**Key Points**
+1. No repeating groups or arrays.
+2. Each field contains only one value.

 #### Example

 Consider a table `Student` with the following data: